twangodev/cca/docs/ap-literature/classwork/ethical-criticism-socratic-seminar.md

 ??? note "Analysis"
     This quote from the Creature provides insight into the motivations behind its malevolence, highlighting the consequence of Victor’s actions.
 The Creature’s misery, a direct result of its creator's abandonment, underlines the theme of responsibility and the ethical duty of a creator to their creation.
 It also reflects the idea that hatred and enmity can be born of neglect and maltreatment, connecting back to the big idea of the relationships formed through creation and destruction.

-### Quote 6
+!!! quote
     "You are my creator, but I am your master; obey!" - The Creature

 - The Creature asserts dominance over Victor, challenging their initial roles.
 - The quote reflects on the power struggle and control issues between creator and creation.